ThomasWJAsh/3-column-preview-card/README.md

 - Step Eight: My hover effects are also going in a media query.
 This may seem a bit odd but is there any point adding hover effects to the base design when mobile users can't use them?
 Better to put them in a media query for desktop users IMO.

+Had to go back and refactor the my Sass a bit because I needed to reuse the card colours for the text on hover, so it made more sense to declare them as variables (enabling colour to be changed easily in future.)

 ### Built with